ElusiveNULL/avanzata-docs/Pronunciation.md

 - A: Pronounced close to the ‘a’ in English ‘water’ (IPA: /a/) by default.
 Changes to a schwa like the ‘u’ in English ‘run’ (IPA: /ə/) when reduced.
 Can be extended by appending an E.
 - E: Pronounced close to the ‘e’ in English ‘bed’ (IPA: /e/) by default.
 Changes to a schwa when reduced.
 Can be extended by appending an I.
 - I: Pronounced close to the ‘i’ in English ‘liter’ by default.
 Changes to a sound close to the ‘i’ in English ‘lit’ (IPA: /ɪ/) when reduced.
-Can be extended by appending an E. Silent when placed in between a C and another vowel.
+Can be extended by appending an E. Silent when placed in between a C/S and another vowel.
 - O: Pronounced close to the ‘o’ in English ‘story’ (IPA: /o/) by default.
 Changes to be pronounced like U when reduced.
 Can be extended by appending a U.
 - U: Pronounced close to the ‘u’ in English ‘tuba’.
 Does not change significantly when reduced.
 Cannot be extended.